 In today’s busy world, we seem to see our problems as new ones.
 Truth is some of our problems today are no different than millennia before.
 In the path for self discovery we come across some of the same questions as our ancestors; it is important to recognize wisdom does not grow old or out of style.
 It takes arduous work to look in and confront our inner demons and embrace our darkness.
 Through history we have been lucky to have had some of the greatest minds leave behind for us some of their writings, their experiences and the wisdom accumulated; through them we can learn to guide ourselves.

-The following teachings are not specific to any religion, race, orientation; the beauty of these teachings is they can be applied to everyone without discrimination.
-They are to help us raise our vibrational level, to help us stretch the limitations we have set up for ourselves, pushing our minds to places which perhaps we have not dare to look at.
+The following teachings are not specific to any religion, race, orientation; the beauty of these teachings is that they can be applied to everyone without discrimination.
+They are to help us raise our vibrational level, to help us stretch the limitations we have set up for ourselves, pushing our minds to places which perhaps we do not dare to look at.

-The following sages, masters, teachers, guides, or whatever you feel comfortable calling them, taught and wrote extensively on philosophical matters.
+The following sages, masters, teachers, guides or whatever you feel comfortable calling them, taught and wrote extensively on philosophical matters.
 It would take a long time to write down each of their teachings, instead here you will find one lesson for each of the 7 teachers I will mention.
 If you like what you read I hope you choose to go and research them more and discover for yourself just how much many of their teachings can apply to you and your troubles now days.
 If nothing else it will open your mind to different perceptions.

 I certainly haven’t mastered all of these but that is okay, everyone of us has something to work on; the point is to recognize and accept that, otherwise you get stuck in your ways.
 After all you can’t change what you don’t know exists in you.